 Japan Travel for First Timers

-Are you ready to visit the Land of the Rising Sun?
+Ready to explore Japan?
+Adventure awaits in the Land of the Rising Sun!

 After finally stepping off the plane, your mind is probably whirling with all the stunning sights you want to see, food to eat, and experiences to have, but first - you still need to remember how to get into the city from the airport.
-Tokyo is served by two of the busiest airports in the world: Haneda and Narita.
+Most visitors to Japan arrive in Tokyo, home to the busy Haneda and Narita airports.

 Getting to Tokyo from Haneda Airport (HND)